ni/measurement-plugin-integration-example-python/README.md

 The generated `sequence.py` file contains the following:

+If the Measurement Plug-in uses the PinMap, the PinMap must be registered before every execution.

-- `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins, which users can update by modifying the `pin_map_path` variable.
+- `pin_map_methods`: A list of methods used to register the pin map for the measurement plug-ins.
+Update `pin_map_path` variable to the PinMap file path.
-- A loop that registers the pin map for each method.
+- A loop that registers the PinMap for each Measurement Plug-in.

 **Note:** Users can modify this file to define their own sequences for the generated clients.

 ### Step 5: Set Up Logging

 - A custom logger (`sequence_logger`) is provided as a package to log the execution results of the sequence.
-- Make sure to install this logging package in your sequence directory by using
+- Install this logging package using the command,

  ```bash
  pip install /path/to/sequence_logger-x.x.x-py3-none-any.whl